yimengael/blog/index.md

 ---
-title: Welcome to Gael Yimson blog
+title: Welcome to Gael Yimen Yimga's blog
 ---

-This repository contains files for Gael Yimen Yimga blog.
+In this blog I share random thoughts about Life experience, Software engineering experience, Personal development and Entrepreneurship experience and anything else that I find interesting and fascinating.
+Please take a seat and enjoy while reading!